darklordabc/Legends-of-Dota-Redux/README.md

  - If you want to be put onto a team automatically, you will need the follow files created, depending on what you eant your server to do
  - dedicated.kv is required for all dedicated server functions, it will load the bans file and stop noobs from playing
- - Create cfg/dedicated.kv
+ - Create `dota 2 beta/dota/cfg/dedicated.kv`

         "dedicated" {
         }

- - Create `cfg/allocation.kv` if you want to be allocated into a team automatically
+ - Create `dota 2 beta/dota/cfg/allocation.kv` if you want to be allocated into a team automatically

         "dedicated" {
         }